STAT545-UBC-hw-2018-19/hw01-RyanGao67/README.md

 > --*Someone*

 # About games
-I once worked in a team which mainly focusing on a game called Call of Duty online.
+I once worked in a team which mainly focused on a game called Call of Duty online.
 Here is the post.
 ![](img/callofduty.jpg)